wmww/Skylight/readme.md

 Skylight will be easy to read, write and learn.
 This means using syntax developers already know where applicable, and inventing new patterns where needed for reasons of simplicity or clarity.
 Creating functions and data structures should have little syntax overhead.

 ### Versatile
 Skylight will be used as both a shell, a scripting language and a serious programming language.
-It should be suited for a wide verity of uses, including large scale applications.
+It should be suited for a wide veriaty of uses, including large scale applications.
 It should not sacrifice tools needed for any context without good reason.

 ### Fast
 Or, more precisely, optionally fast.
 It will be possible to run Skylight code one line at a time, interpret it or compile it for improved performance.
 As such, Skylight will be type safe.
 Don't worry, this doesn't make it harder.
 It actually makes it easier because the compiler will catch type errors.